junglok/tem-docs/docs/cryoSPARC.rst

 CryoSPARC is a backend and frontend software system that provides data processing and image analysis capabilities for single particle cryo-EM, along with a browser based user interface and command line tools.
 CryoSPARC is composed of three major components : cryosparc_master, cryospace_database and cryosparc_worker.

-* **cryosparc_master** : Master processes (webapps, command cores, databases, etc.) run together on one node (for our case, tem-ui.sdfarm.kr login node).
+* **cryosparc_master** : Master processes (webapps, command_core, databases, etc.) run together on one node (for our case, tem-ui.sdfarm.kr login node).
 These processes host HTML5 based web applications, spawn or submit jobs to a cluster scheduler (for example, to PBS-based batch system)

 * **cryosparc_worker** : Worker process can be spawned on any available worker nodes, and do data processing and image analysis tasks which are pre-defined within cryoSPRAC software packags.

-* **cryosparc_database** : CryoSPARC database is built on top of mongoDB, managing the metadata of users workflows, jobs, backend clusters or workers as well as users.
+* **cryosparc_database** : CryoSPARC database is built on top of mongoDB, managing the metadata of users workflows, projects, jobs, backend clusters or workers as well as users.

 1. (Admin) Install and setup a cryoSPARC instance
 -------------------------------------------------